dv-learn/Rename-Photos-EXIF/Readme.md

 (This command will install all the required dependencies.)

 # Prepare data to run program, copy some of the photos of your to directory
 - Copy some of the photos to the directory, where program should start reading photos from that directory.
+- Change the dir variable used in the code to the path to directory on your machine, where photos are stored.
+- For example, on your machine directory having photos is /Users/xyz/Documents/photos/ then change dir variable with this value "/Users/xyz/Documents/photos/"

 ***
-Change the **dir variable used in the code to the path to directory on your machine, where photos are stored.
-For example, on your machine directory having photos is /Users/xyz/Documents/photos/ then change dir variable with this value "/Users/xyz/Documents/photos/"
+Solve some problem with code
 ---
 ---